Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Hamiltonian simulation algorithms

 \section{Hamiltonian simulation algorithms}

-Here, we summarize the two Hamiltonian-simulation algorithms that will be used throughout the paper.
+Here, we summarize the two families of Hamiltonian-simulation algorithms used throughout the paper: product-formula (Suzuki--Trotter) algorithms, presented in \cref{subsec:trotter_first_order,subsec:trotter_higher_order}, and the RLCU algorithm, presented in \cref{subsec:rlcu}.
 We consider an $n$-qubit Hamiltonian $H$ and a simulation time $t>0$.
 We assume throughout that the Hamiltonian admits a Pauli expansion

 where each $P_\ell$ is a Pauli string and $\lambda_\ell\in\mathbb{R}$.
 This representation is always available for qubit Hamiltonians.
 We assume that each Pauli rotation $e^{-i\lambda_\ell P_\ell\delta}$ can be implemented for any step size $\delta$.
 For notational convenience, we also write $H=\sum_{\ell=1}^{L} H_{\ell}$ by setting $H_\ell:=\lambda_\ell P_\ell$.
 In this convention, $L$ denotes the number of Pauli terms in the Hamiltonian $H$.